Code of Conduct for Healthcare

 The Code sits alongside the Care Certificate and is important for you to be aware of if you work in the sector.
 The Code of Conduct also describes how a support worker should behave and the Care Certificate describes the minimum things they must know and be able to do.

-You can download it immediately below:
+You can download it immediately below, which we would highly recommend:

 The Code of Conduct was funded by the Department of Health and whilst not compulsory is a good way to evidence best practice.
 It covers: